 What is a Tax Lien?

 A tax lien is a public statement that the IRS has authority over or rights to assets because of your federal tax liability.
 This notifies creditors that the government has a legal right to your property.

-Tax liens are often conflated with a tax levy, but there are many important differences between the two collection strategies.
+Tax liens are often conflated with a tax levy, but there are several key differences between the two collection strategies.

 Unlike a tax levy, a tax lien is not a seizure of assets.
-If the IRS places a lien on your home or vehicle, you will still be able to live in your home and use your vehicle however you will no longer legally have ownership.
+If the IRS places a lien on your home or vehicle, you will still be able to live in your home and use your vehicle.
+Nevertheless, you will no longer legally have ownership.
 This means that you will not be able to sell or borrow money against your assets.

 How does a Tax Lien Affect Me?

-Once a Notice of Federal Tax Lien is issued, it is automatically bound to our belongings and limits your abilities in multiple ways.
+Once a Notice of Federal Tax Lien is issued, it is automatically bound to your belongings and limits your financial abilities with those possessions.
 The first would be your assets; these include (but are not limited to) your house, car(s), boat(s), your savings account, and even assets you may acquire in the future, such as a 401k.

 Furthermore, a tax lien is a public notice of your tax liability.

-When the IRS submits a Notice of Federal Tax Lien, this notice will appear in public records which will alert creditors of your unpaid taxes as well as the fact that the government has ownership over your assets.
+When the IRS submits a Notice of Federal Tax Lien, this notice will appear in public records.
+This blemish on your public records notifies creditors of your unpaid taxes as well as the fact that the government has ownership over your assets.

-A tax lien may additionally limit your ability to apply or receive credit.
+A tax lien can additionally limit your ability to apply or receive credit.
 A lien shies away creditors and potential buyers and makes it more difficult to get approved for loans or refinancing.

-If you are a business owner, the lien attaches itself to any and all of its hard and soft assets, making your business just as tangible to seize as your personal assets.
+If you are a business owner, the lien attaches itself to all of its hard and soft assets, making your business just as tangible for seizure as your personal assets.

 Not even bankruptcy will erase your tax lien.
-If you try to file for bankruptcy, your federal tax lien may persist.
+If you try to file for bankruptcy, your federal tax lien could persist.